yujiri8/yujiri.xyz/argument/left_right.md

 TITLE The real meaning of political "left" and "right" NAV The real meaning of political left and right TEMPLATE DEFAULT
+DESC It might be helpful to pinpoint exactly what ideas are being conflated in left-right.

 I've long said that the terminology of "left/liberal/democrat versus right/conservative/republican" in American politics bugs me because each side of that alleged spectrum isn't a single idea, but a random amalgamation of unrelated ideas artificially lumped together.